briceln/DataScience/README.md

 | 4 | 292 |

 By splitting the files, the number of exercises for categories 2 and 3 was almost doubled.
+This allowed us to be sure that the model is fill with 'normalized' data, i.e. the model can focus on finding the differences between the different groups of patients by presenting them with data that are in the same format, i.e. one exercise per file.

 ## 3.2.4 Convolutional neural network (CNN) - Data augmentation